 The last church of the day was again the most impressive of the day.
 It was a fairly long distance from Gusau, again north but on a different road.

-The plan for the remainder of this week to visit different churches and schools.
+The plan for the remainder of this week is to visit different churches and the schools attached to them.

 Gusau -The School Site